data-gymnasia/courses/content/programming-in-python/content.md

 ### Testing

-It's good practice to write tests to accompany your functions, so you can confirm that the functions work.
-This is especially important as your codebase grows, because upstream changes can break functions that worked when they were originally written.
+It's highly recommended to write tests to accompany your functions, so you can confirm that each function behaves as expected.
+This is especially important as your codebase grows, because changes in one function can lead to problems in other functions that use it.
+Having a way to test functions throughout your codebase helps you discover these breakages quickly, before they cause harm.

-One common way to do this is to write functions whose names begin with **{code.language-python}test_** and which contain _{code.language-python}assert_ statements.
-An _{code.language-python}assert_ statement throws an error if the following expression evaluates to false.
+One common way to do this (which you have already seen several times in this course) is to write functions whose names begin with **{code.language-python}test_** and which contain _{code.language-python}assert_ statements.
+An _{code.language-python}assert_ statement throws an error if the following expression evaluates to _{code.language-python}False_.
 You can run the test functions directly, or you can use a tool like [pytest](https://pytest.org) to find and run all of the test functions in your codebase.

     pre(data-executable)
       | def spaceconcat(s,t):